yetanotherco/aligned_layer/README.md

 We are using [WETH](https://holesky.eigenlayer.xyz/restake/WETH) as the strategy token.

-To deposit into strategy, run:
+To deposit into the strategy, run:

 ```bash
 ./operator/build/aligned-operator deposit-into-strategy --config ./config-files/config-operator.yaml --strategy-address 0x80528D6e9A2BAbFc766965E0E26d5aB08D9CFaF9 --amount 1000